hackclub/hackclub/workshops/login_auth/README.md

 Then click on `Add User` and add `Email` and `Password` for that user and click `Add User`.

 ![Save user](https://cloud-l38zbxdt7.vercel.app/14.png)

-So in this way you can record users for restricted login 🔒.

 ### Designing a webpage 🖊️